joabara/Iridium-Crypto-Trader/README.md

 However, the algorithm had a terrible performance when trying to predict the price movement direction, hovering around 15% accuracy.
-Fortunately, in this case 15% accuracy is so bad that it can actually be used in our advantage.
-So, to boost my accuracy rate, we kept the model the same but inverted the bot’s decision.
-This turned out to be extremely profitable by comparison because the bot’s learning seemed to be problematic.
+Fortunately, in this case, 15% accuracy is so bad that it can actually be used in our advantage.
+So, to boost my accuracy rate, we kept the model the same but *inverted* the bot’s decision.
+This turned out to be extremely profitable by comparison because the bot’s learning seemed fine but needed some help.

 In laymen’s terms, the bot’s strategy is “*Whatever I was going to do, just do the opposite and I’ll do great!*”